8 seconds. That’s how long you have to impress a customer that visits your website for the first time.

 This verifies a website’s identity.
 This is especially important when users are supplying sensitive information such as credit card numbers.

-An SSL certificate is not a necessity, but it can boost trust with your customers and keep improve your site’s ranking.
+An SSL certificate is not a necessity, but it can boost trust with your customers and keep improving your site’s ranking.

 Missing Header Tags